oyooyo/keyble/README.md

     $ keyble-sendcommand --address 01:23:56:67:89:ab --user_id 1 --user_key ca78ad9b96131414359e5e7cecfd7f9e --command open

-    Sending command "open"...
-    Command "open" sent.
+    active
+    open
+    unlocked

 #### Piping data into keyble-sendcommand

-If the actual command/action ("open"/"lock"/"unlock") is not passed on the command line via the --command/-c argument, *keyble-sendcommand* will read the command(s) from STDIN instead.
+If the actual command/action ("open"/"lock"/"unlock"/"status") is not passed on the command line via the --command/-c argument, *keyble-sendcommand* will read the command(s) from STDIN instead.
 This allows piping the output of another program into *keyble-sendcommand*.

 For example, if you have the *mosquitto-clients* tools installed *(`sudo apt-get install mosquitto-clients`)*, you could easily make your Smart Lock controllable via MQTT by running a command similar to this: